karthikdechiraju/React-Table/README.md

 git clone https://github.com/karthikdechiraju/React-Table.git
 ```

-Run this command to install dependencies for the project
+Inside the project run this command to install dependencies from package.json
 ```
 npm install
 ```

 Now, we set up the environment for running the project.
-To run the projet
+To run the project,
 ```
 npm start
 ```